skywind3000/vim-quickui/DIALOG.md

 # QuickUI Dialog User Guide

 `quickui#dialog#open()` provides a data-driven dialog system.
-Simply declare a list of controls, and it pops up a dialog containing inputs, radio buttons, checkboxes, buttons, etc. Once the user finishes interacting, all control values are returned.
+Simply declare a list of controls, and it pops up a dialog containing inputs, radio buttons, checkboxes, dropdowns, buttons, separators, etc. Once the user finishes interacting, all control values are returned.

 ## Quick Start